Sociology Undergraduate CoursesSOC 100—Introduction to Sociology

 Examination of the influences of social factors such as race, class and gender on health and illness of individuals and groups in society.
 Included are discussions about ethical issues in health care research and application of sociological theories, as well as the review of global health issues such as AIDS, and the structure and outcomes of different health care systems including the U.S. 3 credits.

 The social position of the aged in contemporary society.
 Emphasis upon basic areas of family, work and community and the role of formal and informal community institutions.
 Some type of community involvement by the student is required.
 Prerequisite: 3 credits of sociology, anthropology or psychology.
 3 credits.

-SOC 350 — Drugs and the Making of the Modern World
+SOC 350 — Drugs and Society

 SOC 360 — Social Change

 Examination of a range of theoretical and practical issues about the change of American institutions.
 Student participation and topics of current concern are emphasized.
 Prerequisites: 6 credits in sociology.
 3 credits.